TimothyYe/godns/README.md

 By default, GoDNS uses `JSON` config file.
 However, you can specify to use the `YAML` format via: `./godns -c /path/to/config.yaml`

+### Dynamic loading of configuration

+GoDNS supports dynamic loading of configuration.
+If you modify the configuration file, GoDNS will automatically reload the configuration and apply the changes.

 ### Configuration properties

 - `provider` — One of the [supported provider to use](#supported-dns-providers): `Cloudflare`, `Google`, `DNSPod`, `AliDNS`, `HE`, `DuckDNS` or `Dreamhost`.